PeteGabriel/hipeople_tsk/README.md

-# HiPeople Technical Task

-A web API that allows users to upload images and access them later.
+Web API that allows users to upload images and access them later.